Controlling COVID-19 risks as restrictions change

-Face masks are an important measure to help slow the spread of coronavirus (COVID-19) in the community.
+Face masks are an important measure to help slow the spread of COVID-19 in the community.
 The risk of transmission is highest where people are close to each other, and in enclosed spaces.

-Under Victorian Chief Health Officer (CHO) directions, it is mandatory to wear a face mask in certain circumstances.
+Under Pandemic Orders issued by the Victorian Minister for Health, it is mandatory to wear a face mask in certain circumstances.

-These circumstances are regularly updated based on the current risk of transmission of coronavirus (COVID-19) in Victoria and in line with public health advice.
+These circumstances are regularly updated based on the current risk of transmission of COVID-19 in Victoria and in line with public health advice.

 Identifying and controlling risks

-Under the Occupational Health and Safety Act 2004 (OHS Act), employers must provide and maintain a working environment that is safe and without risks to health, by implementing suitable control measures so far as is reasonably practicable.
+Under the Occupational Health and Safety Act 2004 (OHS Act), employers must provide and maintain, so far as reasonably practicable, a working environment that is safe and without risks to health, by implementing suitable control measures to eliminate or reduce risks to health and safety.

-- maintain a physical distance of at least 1.5 metres from others
+- maintaining a physical distance of at least 1.5 metres from other persons where possible

 Consultation with employees and HSRs